Vortetty/gba-rtx/README.md

 While this is a CC0 project, i do kindly ask you add attribution.
 I cannot force you of course, but i will trust you to make whatever decision you see fit.
 If this helps you, consider making a pr with your improvements, to keep this a free resource for everyone!

+### Some Credits

+- [Zesterer](https://github.com/zesterer) for helping with finding inefficiencies as well as pointing out helpful libs and pushing me to better my code, as well as helping with implementations and bugtesting
+- [gbadev](https://gbadev.net/) (mainly the discord) users for helping keep me motivated to work on it and helping with bugs

 ## Old readme

 > # AGBRS template